 Welcome to The NO Project free downloadable teaching material on human trafficking and modern slavery.
-The lesson plans address diverse aspects of the crime, and we approach each real-life narrative with respect and non-sensationalism.
-The lessons have been specifically designed for older teenagers, young adults and adults who have an advanced level of English as a second language, and there is no required sequence in that each lesson is ‘stand alone’ and independent.
-You can select which theme you want to focus on, and of course the material can easily be adapted for learners whose first language is English, too.
+The lesson plans address different aspects of the crime, and we approach each real-life narrative with respect and non-sensationalism.
+The lessons have been specifically designed for older teenagers, young adults and adults and are used by both first and second speakers of English.
+There is no required sequence in that each lesson is ‘stand alone’ and independent.

 The Teacher’s Guide